Loading blog...

 |---|---|---|

-| Sanctions Lists (OFAC, EU, UN) | Customer or counterparty appears on a national or international financial sanctions list. | Mandatory screening before onboarding.
+| Sanctions Lists (OFAC, EU, UN) | Customer or counterparty appears on a national or international sanctions list. | Mandatory screening before onboarding.
 EDD or account refusal required. |

-| Politically Exposed Persons (PEPs) | Individual holds or has held a prominent public function (heads of state, senior politicians, military officials, judges). | Enhanced Due Diligence is mandatory.
+| Politically Exposed Persons (PEPs) | Holds or has held a prominent public function. | EDD is mandatory.
 Source of wealth and funds must be established. |

-| Adverse Media | Negative news coverage of fraud, litigation, regulatory violations, or financial misconduct. | Continuous adverse media screening required.
+| Adverse Media | Negative coverage of fraud, litigation, or financial misconduct. | Continuous adverse-media screening.
 Even unproven coverage triggers re-assessment. |

-| High-Risk Jurisdictions | Customer operates in or is affiliated with a FATF-listed high-risk country with weak AML controls. | Additional documentary evidence and closer monitoring required under FATF Recommendations. |
+| High-Risk Jurisdictions | Customer affiliated with a FATF-listed high-risk country. | Additional documentary evidence and closer monitoring required. |

-| Complex Ownership Structures | Legal entity with layered or opaque beneficial ownership designed to obscure the real controller. | Full beneficial ownership mapping required.
-Source of funds investigation mandatory. |
+| Complex Ownership Structures | Layered or opaque ownership designed to obscure the real controller. | Full beneficial-ownership mapping and source-of-funds investigation. |

-The unique angle: Document complexity is the core bottleneck here, not intent.
+Document complexity is the core bottleneck here, not intent.
 A bank fails to identify a PEP not because of a policy gap but because a manual analyst cannot cross-reference 100+ sanctions databases in real time.
 The problem is infrastructure.
 Automated document tampering detection adds a verification layer that manual review cannot match.

 The Real Cost of Manual Due Diligence in Banking